isomerpages/moe-loyangviewsec/_for-parents/DSA Sec Exercise.md

 #### **Centralised DSA-Sec Application**

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from **4 May 2023, 11am to 31 May 2023, 3pm**.
+The application is free-of-charge and will be open from **7 May 2024 to 3 June 2024**.
 For more details, please refer to MOE website – [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

-Our school will shortlist applicants and conduct in-person interview and trial with shortlisted applicants from 26 **June 2023 to 11 September 2023.**
+Our school will shortlist applicants and conduct in-person interview and trial with shortlisted applicants from **24 June 2024 to 9 September 2024.**

 ### **Outcome of Application**

-All applicants will be informed of the results of their DSA-Sec application through a letter by **14 September 2023.**
+All applicants will be informed of the results of their DSA-Sec application through a letter by **12 September 2024.**

 Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4.
-Loyang View Secondary School invites all current Primary 6 students to apply for admission to our school in the academic year of 2024.
+Loyang View Secondary School invites all current Primary 6 students to apply for admission to our school in the academic year of 2025.

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.